sgmurphy/wordpress-plugins/advanced-iframe/readme.txt

 If you have some radio elements empty after the update simply select the one you like and save again.

 == Changelog ==
+= 2024.3 =
+- Security fix: The filter attribute method now filters shortcode attributes which are parsed wrong by WordPress if the user does not have the unfiltered_html permission.
+- Security fix: #x28 and #x29 are  filtered if the user does not have the unfiltered_html permission.

 = 2024.2 =
 - Security fix: The additional_js and additional_js_file_iframe attribute are now only allowed to be used if you have the permission "unfiltered_html", that you need in WordPress to use iframes.
 If you do not have this permission, during save the attributes are removed and an error message is shown.
 - Fix: Show iframe as layer was not working properly in Firefox.
 The link was opening in a new tab.
 Using a different way to hide the iframe solves the problem.